Where and how did this group originate?

 Definitely!
 We are always looking for people who want to learn about our giving circle and potentially join.
 Your friend, however, will not be able to vote at the meeting unless they complete the Commitment Form and write a check to the previous quarter’s recipient non-profit before voting begins.

-Do I have to put my name in the hat and nominate a charity?
+Do I have to put my name in the hat and nominate a local nonprofit?

-No, many people just like to show up and give.
-While all members have the opportunity to nominate a charity, it is not a requirement for membership.
+No, many people just like to show up, learn about local nonprofits, and give.
+While all members have the opportunity to nominate a nonprofit, it is not a requirement for membership.

 When and where are your meetings?